 Vacation benefits will be accrued on an hour for hour basis with accruals earned for each hour paid.
 Paid time/status excludes any overtime.
-Every employee, on the most recent anniversary date of his or her employment shall be entitled to a vacation as follows:
+Every employee, on the most recent anniversary date of their employment shall be entitled to a vacation as follows: